consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/miniature-card name="Grafana + Prometheus" thumbnail="/img/favicons/grafana.com.png" url="https://grafana.com/" anchor="grafana-prometheus" score="4.3" >}}
 {{< tools/category-review/miniature-card name="InfluxDB + Telegraf" thumbnail="/img/favicons/www.influxdata.com.png" url="https://www.influxdata.com/" anchor="influxdb-telegraf" score="4.0" >}}
 {{< close-ul >}}

-In this article we review the best server monitoring tools for developers and engineers.
-We review both hosted SaaS and self-hosted on-premises monitoring tools to give you the widest view of current server monitoring solutions.

-Researching 18 different server monitoring services, we detail core functionality and assess key requirements including integrations / plugins, graphs and alerts.
-We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
-We'll comment on these as useful bonus features if they are present.

 But do you still need server monitoring?
 New applications might be serverless and cloud-first, but servers still exist!
 Whether you are running a Kubernetes